The six-year period from enrollment in the school of medicine till graduation is divided into following four courses:

 The Clinical Medicine Course includes a one-month medical research practicum, which functions as the introductory task for medical research.
 Here, students are assigned to work in a laboratory, to be researchers of basic medicine and research physicians learning experimental methods and ways of thinking.

-At the end of the Clinical Medicine Course students have to take common achievement tests, CBT (computer based testing), which measures the knowledge and degree of comprehension, and OSCE (objective structured clinical examination), which measures skills in medical interviews (clinical history recording) and consultation.
-Students must pass these tests to be allowed to proceed to the next step of the study, the Clinical Clerkship Course.
+At the end of the Clinical Medicine Course students have to take common achievement tests, CBT (computer based testing), which measures the knowledge and degree of comprehension, and Pre-CC OSCE (pre-clinical clerkship objective structured clinical examination), which measures skills in medical interviews (clinical history recording) and consultation.
+Students must pass these tests before they can proceed to the Clinical Clerkship Course.

 This course is where the clinical clerkship starts.

 In the second semester of the fourth year, students are assigned to different clinical departments in Hokkaido University Hospital and acquire practical skills based on the study that they have been exposed to in each of the previous courses while interacting with patients and medical staff in the clinical setting, the hospital.
-Along with this practical training, students review problems and questions they have become aware of through the training in a weekly unified clinical lecture, and learn the basics of general medical practice skills.
+Along with this practical training, students review problems and questions they have become aware of through their training in united clinical lectures, and learn the basics of general practice skills.
 Training in social medicine is also conducted at this time.

 For the 6 months of the 2nd semester of the 5th year, students must participate in 6 four-week clinical clerkship programs in core clinical departments at Hokkaido University Hospital and at outside medical institutions.